ronwalf/HTN-Translation/README.md

     $ cabal install --user
     ...

 HTNTranslation installs one executable, `htntranslate`, which is self documenting.
-See `examples/toy/basic.txt` and `examples/toy/ordering.txt` for a demonstration of how to translate a domain and problem and then find a solution using the [FF](http://fai.cs.uni-saarland.de/hoffmann/ff.html) planner.
+See `examples/toy/README.txt` for a demonstration of how to translate a domain and problem and then find a solution using the [FF](http://fai.cs.uni-saarland.de/hoffmann/ff.html) planner.

-Of note is the '-i' parameter, which specifies how many constants need to be added to the domain for the HTN to run.
-This roughly corresponds to the non-tail recursion depth of your HTNs, and future work may include automatically deriving this parameter in the [(large) subset of cases where it is possible](http://www.aaai.org/ocs/index.php/SOCS/SOCS12/paper/view/5378/5170).
+For non-tail recursive problems, it is necessary to specify the '-i' parameter, which specifies how many constants need to be added to the domain for the HTN to run.
+This roughly corresponds to the non-tail recursion depth of your HTNs.  `htntranslate` calculates the bound automatically for tail recursive problems.

+## Translation types

+There are four different translation types currently available - two for totally-ordered (TO) problems and two for partially-ordered (PO) problems.
+You can specify the translation type with the `-t` option.

+* `strips`: A STRIPS-compatible translation for both TO and PO problems.
+This should work with most planners, although planners may be rather slow with it.
+* `adl`: An ADL-compatible translation for both TO and PO problems.
+This makes use of quantified effects, axioms, and negated preconditions.
+Both FF-X and FastDownward are faster with ADL translations
+* `ordered`: A STRIPS-compatible translation for TO problems.
+This translation is generally faster than the ADL translation for the problems it covers.
+* `ordered09`: An implementation of the original translation appearing in IJCAI-09.
+The automated translation bounds are overly conservative for this translation, and so you may get slightly better performance by manually specifying the `-i` option.

 ## Syntax